-Once upon a time, it was all the rage to adorn oneself with beauty patches – little material creations stuck onto the skin to emphasise the whiteness of the complexion and to conceal blemishes.
-Here’s a look at the patching rage and what the little spots came to signify.
+Once upon a time, it was all the rage to adorn oneself with beauty patches.
+These little material creations were stuck onto the skin to emphasise the whiteness of the complexion and to conceal blemishes.
+Here’s a look at the patching rage and what the little marks came to signify.

 A number of beauty spots covered her superb forehead.”

 A Roman lawyer, Regulus, apparently wore a patch on the right of his forehead when pleading for the defendant, and on the left when working for the plaintiff.

 In the 16th century, beauty patches were seen again, most likely to cover up skin blemishes.
 The use of harmful lead-based cosmetics, as well as diseases like smallpox, left people with damaged skin, scars and pock-marks.
 Patches were a convenient way to cover up such things.

 It was during the 17th century that patches really took on and became a fashion statement, in particular for the upper classes, and were worn by men and women alike.

 In France, the use of patches increased dramatically under Louis XIV (1638-1715) and continued into Louis XV’s reign.
 French nobility had a fondness for lily white skin and white-coloured wigs, and to emphasise someone’s place in society, white face paint, rouged cheeks and the wearing of patches was the done thing.
 The French called beauty patches mouches meaning “flies”.